ModanwalPriti06/Teacher-Forum-Backend-JWT-Cookies/README.md

 - Payload : Contains user data (e.g., user ID, expiration time).
 - Signature : A hashed value to verify the token’s integrity.
 <img width="1680" alt="Screenshot 2025-04-01 at 10 56 29 PM" src="https://github.com/user-attachments/assets/f7a17956-f089-4d33-a213-c4b2351fe9ff" />
+#### NOTE - Token creter three part header.payload.signature and here signature is secrete key which is admin only know and can't get anyone.
+If some person change hearder and payload but they can't change anything in signature.
+We are verify signature if match then authorized user.

 ## JWT Hazards
 - XSS - cross-site scripting